 (C) Provider qualifications

-(1) Transportation shall be provided by an independent provider, an agency provider, or an operator of commercial vehicles that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of medicaid.
+(1) Transportation will be provided by an independent provider, an agency provider, or an operator of commercial vehicles that meets the requirements of this rule and that has a medicaid provider agreement with the Ohio department of medicaid.

-(4) An independent provider of transportation shall:
+(4) An independent provider of transportation will: